Art Museum: Home

 The Art Museum's collection also includes beadwork that the NPO, The Friends of the Art Museum has donated to the Art Museum.
 A few of these works will also be on display in this exhibition.

 A selection of traditional beadwork, contemporary pieces and Maxhosa works that the Art Museum has purchased will be on show.
+Most of the works on display are from the Art Museum's permanent collection.

 Beadwork and textiles from the Art Museum's permanent collection will be on display alongside the young creatives designs.

-05 January 2026 TO 31 March 2026
+22 June 2026 TO 31 August 2026

 Contact Details